stephenhu/nbaq/README.md

 # nbaq
-API for NBA statistics and analysis
+super fast API for analyzing and querying NBA statistics, all data loaded to memory.